dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 The steps of the workflow is as follows

 1. `cameraEnhancer` streams the video, captures live video frames and stores them in a buffer.
-2. `router` gets the video frames from `cameraEnhancer` and passes them to be processed by an internal `DocumentNormalizer` instance.
+2. `router` gets the video frames from `Image Source Adapter` and passes them to be processed by an internal `DocumentNormalizer` instance.
+The `cameraEnhancer` used here is a special implementation of the `Image Source Adapter`.
 3. The internal `DocumentNormalizer` instance returns the found document boundaries, known as `quadsResultItems`, to `router`.
-4. `router` outputs the `quadsResultItems` via the callback function `onCapturedResultReceived`.
+4. The `router` can output all types of CapturedResults that need to be captured through the `onCapturedResultReceived` callback function.
+In this example code we use the callback function to output `quadsResultItems` and `originalImageResultItem`.

 > Also note that the `quadsResultItems` are drawn over the video automatically to show the detection in action.